 Last but not the least, the scope of this research may also be broadened in the future studies.
 Because of the time and money constraints as discussed before, the scope of this study has also been shortened and only 4 postgraduate programs were purposively selected for this study.
 This narrowed down of scope might not hampered the robustness of this study, yet a complete picture is missing.

-The following recommendations may be proposed for the future studies:
+The following recommendations are be proposed for the improvement of outcome-based education and to make students employable:

 On a regular basis, the academic curriculum should be updated based on the feedback of the employers and alumni.